Our family business has been celebrating fresh fish, simply cooked for nearly 50 years.

 RICK STEIN AT HOME

 Rick’s new book, Rick Stein at Home, will be published on 16th September 2021.
 It celebrates recipes, stories and memories from his kitchen at home and includes a few dishes from his popular BBC2 series, Rick Stein’s Cornwall.
-Pre-order here.
+Order here.